Wonderfall/wonderfall.github.io/content/posts/docker-hardening.md

 By default, all Docker containers will use the default network bridge.
 They will see and be able to communicate with each other.
 Each container should have its own user-defined bridge network, and each connection between containers should have an internal network.
 If you intend to run a reverse proxy in front of several containers, you should make a dedicated network for each container you want to expose to the reverse proxy.

 ## Alternative runtimes (gVisor)
-`runc` is the reference OCI runtime, but that means other runtimes can exist as well as long as they're compliant with OCI.
+`runc` is the reference OCI runtime, but that means other runtimes can exist as well as long as they're compliant with the OCI standard.
 These runtimes can be interchanged quite seamlessly.
 There's a few alternatives, such as [crun](https://github.com/containers/crun) or [youki](https://github.com/containers/youki), respectively implemented in C and Rust (`runc` is a Go implementation).
 However, there is one particular runtime that does a lot more for security: `runsc`, provided by the [gVisor project](https://gvisor.dev/).

 **Containers are not a sandbox**, and while we can improve their security, they will fundamentally share a common attack surface with the host.
 Virtual machines are a solution to that problem, but you might prefer container semantics and ecosystem. gVisor can be perceived as an attempt to get the "best of both worlds": containers that are easy to manage while providing a native isolation boundary. gVisor did just that by implementing two things:

 - **Sentry**: an application kernel in Go, a language known to be memory-safe.
 It implements the Linux logic in userspace such as various system calls.
 - **Gofer**: a host process which communicates with Sentry and the host filesystem, since Sentry is restricted in that aspect.

-A platform like ptrace or KVM are used to intercept system calls and redirect them from the application to Sentry, which is running in the userspace.
+A platform like ptrace or KVM is used to intercept system calls and redirect them from the application to Sentry, which is running in the userspace.
 This has some costs: there is a higher per-syscall overhead, and compatibility is reduced since not all syscalls are implemented.
-On top of that, gVisor employs security mechanisms we've glanced over above, such as a very restrictive seccomp profile between Sentry and the host kernel.
+On top of that, gVisor employs security mechanisms we've glanced over above, such as a very restrictive seccomp profile between Sentry and the host kernel, and a dedicated user namespaces mapping in the sandbox.

 The security model of gVisor is comparable to what you would expect from a virtual machine.
 It is also very easy to [install and use](https://gvisor.dev/docs/user_guide/install/).
 The path to runsc along with its different configuration flags (`runsc flags`) should be added to `/etc/docker/daemon.json`: